 It is important to sit down and decide which KPI you want to make use of, and which results will help boost your production or outreach.

-It can be tough, even intimidating, to identify an objective structure that works well within the OKR you have established for your company.
+It can be tough, even intimidating, to identify an objective structure that works well within the OKR program you have implemented for your company.
 Your OKR bears the heavy burden of laying out the framework for your overarching objectives and organization goals.

-Therefore, you must clearly communicate expectations to your teams and leadership alike.
-This serves to address any questions or concerns your teams may have and also lays the groundwork for a successful launch of your OKR.
+Therefore, you must clearly communicate expectations to your teams and leadership alike as you are implementing OKRs in your organization.
+This serves to address any questions or concerns your teams may have and also lays the groundwork for successfully implementing OKRs.

 - Inspire and engage

 - Teamwork makes the dream work

 You must strike the delicate balance of creating goals that challenge your team to rise to ambitious heights, but also motivate them to work towards an objective that they believe in

 If the method you implement is too complicated and troublesome to interact with, then your company faces the risk of maintaining your OKR becoming too much of a task on its own.
 You don’t want to create a new burden that’s unrealistic to keep up.

 OKRs must clearly define its scope and be easily understandable from the company’s standpoint